{recaptcha:script:html}

 Day 8: Departure

-We offer one group transfer this morning to the Catania airport to correspond with flights departing after 10:00 am.
+We offer one group transfer to the Catania airport this morning to correspond with flights departing after 11:00 am.
 If you prefer to leave later (or have to leave earlier), there are frequent buses to the airport or you can take a taxi.
 There are also frequent buses to Palermo.
 Breakfast and one group transfer included.

 Please note: Some details of the itinerary may change according to the departure date of your tour.
 Whenever we run a tour we make new discoveries.
 Sometimes they are good discoveries, like a wonderful new trattoria, and sometimes they are bad, like a trail has been washed away.
 The result is that we sometimes change our itinerary to improve it by adding new wonderful elements to the tour or by removing something that does not work anymore.
 Rest assured, our goal is to always provide you with the best possible experience.
 We will advise you of any changes to the original itinerary prior to departure.

-Actual hiking time: between 2 - 5 hours per day, mostly in the morning but also in the afternoon.
+Actual hiking time: Between 2 - 4 hours per day, mostly in the morning but sometimes also in the afternoon

-Surfaces: Trails consist mainly of compact earth and/or gravel and sometimes gravel roads, with occasional rocky and uneven trails
+Surfaces: Trails consist mainly of compact earth and/or gravel and sometimes gravel or small paved roads, with frequent rocky and uneven trails

 Footing: Good, but on occasion you have to pay attention to where and how you place your feet.
 Proper hiking shoes with thick soles with good treads are required.
-Sport sandals, running shoes and tennis shoes are not adequate.
+Sports sandals, running shoes, and tennis shoes are not adequate.

-Compared to the Cinque Terre: These tours are easier than the hikes in the Cinque Terre
+Compared to the Cinque Terre: Ous Sicily tour is much easier than the hikes in the Cinque Terre

-Other: This tour is appropriate for fit, first-time “hikers” who enjoy hiking and who have good balance
+Other: This tour is appropriate for relatively fit, first-time “hikers” who enjoy hiking.

 Getting There: Independent arrival in Catania.